 The technique is to drift fish with baits set from floats at varying depths and distances from the boat.
 If you are thinking of bringing your own tackle then 50lb class is typical although some use as little as 30lb for blues, not recommended early season.
-I don’t advice the use of braid main line and lever drag reels are preferable.
-A coloured mono-filament line is easier to see to avoid tangles but I’m not sure if there isn’t more of a tendency for sharks bite through it.
+I don’t advise the use of braid main line unless as backing and lever drag reels are preferable.
+A coloured mono-filament line is easier to see to avoid tangles and bird strikes.

 A variety of floats are used but you don’t need anything fancy.
 500ml plastic bottles, Mountain Dew or similar are bright green so easy to spot.
 Some anglers slosh a bit of paint around inside clear bottles to make them stand out.
 A variety of colours make identification between anglers easier.
 Cable tie a swivel to the neck of the bottle rather than tie them on and they don’t get as tangled around each other or your rod tip etc. We use a zip slide on the main line (make sure the hole through the centre is not too big) and cocktail stick to fix it to the main line once the depth is set.

-Anglers are expected to bring there own hook bait so we don’t waste time having to go out of our way to catch any.
-Large fresh mackerel or small pollack in the early season are ideal but the shark will go for pretty much anything.
-We may be able to supply frozen mackerel but the mackerel season can be very hit and miss.
-We also advice anglers to bring oily fish such as mackerel, herring or blueys for chumming the water.
-All the ingredients for the rubby dubby nets are provided.
+We don’t waste time trying to catch bait so anglers are expected to bring their own.
+Fresh mackerel or small pollack in the early season are ideal but the shark will go for pretty much anything, frozen mackerel, squid (large), trout etc is fine.
+We may be able to supply frozen mackerel if pre-arranged.
+Chum and dubby is provided but any additional bait or scraps is appreciated.
 If conditions are suitable we fish the bottom for whiting and haddock as they make good live bait.
 It is deep so braid is best but you still need 12-16 ounces of lead.
-Large garfish usually patrol later in the season and also make good bait and good sport on spinning gear.